Jeanne Loring: Career

-After completing her doctoral work, Loring spent five years studying and lecturing on embryology and neurobiology at UC Davis before moving to the biotechnology industry.
+After completing her doctoral work, Loring spent five years studying and lecturing on embryology and neurobiology as a faculty member at the University of California at Davis before moving to the biotechnology industry.
 As Staff Scientist at Hana Biologics (1987-1989), Loring worked on development of cell therapy for Parkinson's disease.
-She then began to focus on the intersection of genomics with stem cells as a Senior Scientist at GenPharm International (1989–1995), Senior Research Fellow at Molecular Dynamics (1995–1997), and senior director at Incyte Genomics (1997–2001).
+She combined genomics and stem cell research as a Senior Scientist at GenPharm International (1989–1995), Senior Research Fellow at Molecular Dynamics (1995–1997), and Senior Director at Incyte Genomics (1997–2001).
 At GenPharm, Loring worked on gene editing in mouse embryonic stem cells, and created mouse models for human disease.
 She was the first to produce a transgenic mouse harboring a large human genomic sequence cloned in a yeast artificial chromosome (YAC) that retained regulatory elements of the human genes.
-At Incyte Genomics, she discovered the value of combining knowledge of genomics and bioinformatics with knowledge of stem cell biology.
-Loring founded Arcos Bioscience in 1997 in part to work on human embryonic stem cells and derived nine of the human embryonic stem cell preparations that were approved for federal funding by President George W. Bush in 2001.
+At Incyte Genomics, she helped develop genomics and bioinformatics and applied them to understanding development of mouse embryonic stem cells.
+Loring founded Arcos Bioscience in 1997 in part to develop human embryonic stem cells and derived nine of the human embryonic stem cell preparations that were approved for federal funding by President George W. Bush in 2001.

 The Wisconsin Alumni Foundation (WARF) was issued a composition of matter patent in 2001 that covered all human embryonic stem cells, and because of high patent licensing fees, Arcos decided to merge with another small company, Cythera, which then merged with another stem cell company, Bresagen.
 After another merger with Novocell, the company became Viacyte, which was acquired by Vertex in 2022 for its experience in development of stem cell-derived therapies for Type 1 Diabetes.
 The initiation in 2003 of federal funding for human embryonic stem cells made Dr. Loring eligible to receive National Institutes of Health funding, and she was awarded a grant to provide the first West coast training course for hESC research.
 Loring moved to academia, becoming the founding co-director of the Stem Cell Center at the Burnham Institute (now called the Sanford Burnham Prebys Medical Discovery Institute).